 - Built in suspenders

-The DX-300X is a scuba diving drysuit that was designed by technical divers, for technical divers.
+The DX-300X is a scuba dry suit that was designed by technical divers, for technical divers.
 Well-engineered resistance to tears (300N), puncture, and abrasion are major highlights of this incredibly durable piece of gear.
 This is managed with the heavy duty Cordura Ripstop outer layer, 12 middle layers of Butyl Mass creating a chemical atmosphere, and a silk inner lining.
 The newest addition to the Hollis exposure line ensures you are comfortable, free to move, and tough as nails.
-The suit utilises the celebrated SiTech silicone seals at the neck and wrist, while the diagonal YKK zipper at the front make it one of the easiest dry suits on the market to get on and off.
-The suit also notably includes 5mm neoprene kneepads, chest mount inflation, and two sizeable bellow thigh pockets.
+The suit utilizes the celebrated SiTech silicone seals at the neck and wrist, while the diagonal YKK zipper at the front makes it one of the easiest dry suits on the market to get on and off.
+The suit also notably includes 5mm neoprene knee pads, chest mount inflation, and two sizable below thigh pockets.